sukhoy94/sukhoy94/README.md

 ### What I'm currently learning

-Symfony, Wordpress (developing my own blog)
+Symfony, Wordpress (developing my own blog), Design Patterns

 ### What I'm going to learn in nearest future